Pelvic Pain

 What are common causes of pelvic pain?

-Can pelvic pain be a sign of infection?
+Can pelvic pain be a symptom of a serious condition?

 How is pelvic pain diagnosed?